 You know that monorail episode of The Simpsons?
 Probably the best episode they've ever had?
 It's about a guy trying to sell a monorail to Springfield, and Marge does some digging, and she finds he sold a monorail to another city, and it went to s***.
 It became a ghost town.
 It's a really funny episode, but that's real.
 People will buy anything, they'll buy into anything, if you cook it right, if you sell it right.

 I could never do that.
 I could never lie to someone to benefit myself, so telemarketing was something I was terrible at!
 [Laughs] Couldn't do it.
 I was a bad liar.
 I would tell people, "Hey, come back to the comedy club!
 Jerry Seinfeld's going to be here tonight!"
 And they would be like, "Yeah?"
 And I would be like, "No. I lied."
 "Why'd you lie?"
 "Because I need money, I need the commission.
 He won't be, but I'll be there!"
-"Oh, cool, alright!"
+"Oh, cool, all right!"
 And then they would come for me sometimes, which was great.

 But as you see in this movie, it chips away at your soul.
 Cassius, and his white voice, lying to people to get a sale.
 He loses friends along the way.
 People will do anything for money, and to feel a sense of importance, a sense of worth, especially when you work at a big company like that.
 This story, on the surface, isn't taboo to anybody.
 It's how they get into it, and how they get out of it, is what I think is going to surprise people.
 Point A to Point Z. In this movie, people have made one choice, and a plethora of horrific things happen to them.
 Like Omari Hardwick's character?
 He made that one decision, he rose through the ranks, and he lost his voice forever.
 His voice, his name, and his identity.

-Even so, sci-fi storytelling and telemarketing aren't actually as strange a match as they might seem: they both have to lure someone in with an entertaining hook, before they can sell something else, be it a social critique or a set of encyclopedias.
+Even so, sci-fi storytelling and telemarketing aren't actually as strange a match as they might seem: They both have to lure someone in with an entertaining hook before they can sell something else, be it a social critique or a set of encyclopedias.

 That is right!
 [Laughs] That is completely correct.
 In entertainment, if you have a message in a film, no one wants to be spoon-fed the message.
 No one wants to be told how to feel.
 At least, I don't.
 In comedy, it's a little easier to digest all those things.